MiguelSombrero/sql-query-builder/docs/design.md

 Classes of `WHERE` and `HAVING` clauses is implemented in package `/main/java/builder/condition`.

-Where clause is used as embedded in another SQL statement by `where(Condition whereClause)` method.
-Having clause is used in a same way by calling `having(Condition havingClause)` method.
+Where and having clauses is used as embedded in another SQL statement by calling `where(Condition whereClause)` and `having(Condition havingClause)` methods.

 Where clauses is build by its own factory initialized by `WhereClauseFactory`, for example `WhereClauseFactory.valueOf(String operand)`.
 Having is build by same way by `HavingClauseFactory`.